-18-19 May: Welcome to join us at the international workshop Sustainability of bioenergy supply chains organised at Radisson Blu Scandinavia Hotel, Södra Hamngatan 59, Gothenburg, Sweden.
+18-19 May: The international workshop Sustainability of bioenergy supply chains was organised at Radisson Blu Scandinavia Hotel, Södra Hamngatan 59, Gothenburg, Sweden.
 Abtract of presentations could be found here.
+If you are interested in the workshop presentations, please follow the link below for more details: http://itp-sustainable.ieabioenergy.com/iea-publications/.

 14 March: Welcome to join us on an international webinar The European Wood Pellet For Small-Scaling Heating by Fabian Schipfer and Task 40 representatives.